olthar/Project3_InteractiveForm/README.md

     When someone selects OTHER job a box appears below to give detail

 - Colors:
-    When a theme is selected the colors for that them are displayed as options in the next box.
-Tomato is default when I heart JS is selected
+    When a theme is selected “Please select a T-shirt theme” if displayed in the colors choice box field.

 - Activities:
     When someone selects an activity, they can't then choose one at a conlifting time, based on data-day-and-time matching.